Review · Other Supplements

 - Skip if

-- You take prescription medications — especially blood pressure meds, antidepressants, or blood thinners — and haven't checked the ingredients with a pharmacist first
+- You take prescription medications, especially blood pressure meds, antidepressants, or blood thinners — the stimulant blend could interact, and the label won't tell you the caffeine dose

 - Evidence file